These easy step-by-step instructions will show you how to make tamales vegan, gluten-free, and without any hassle (even

 You can also pre-make the whole recipe (including wrapping in corn husks) and freeze the uncooked tamales for up to 5-6 months.

-Time to share our tips and tricks we learned while perfecting these tamales with you:
+Time to share our tips and tricks we learned while perfecting this vegan tamales recipe with you:

 - Don't spread the dough all the way to the end of the corn husk (this helps with folding).